dakotamm/research_blog/_posts/2023-02-07-cast-hyp-vol.md

 ---

 ### Issues/Questions:
-1. Checking in - am I going the right direction with all of this?
+1. DFO obs data - keep this on my radar for now.
-2. DFO data - should I continue to clean/work on this?
+2. In the thick of it with class workload - how to prioritize?

 ### Looking Ahead:
 1. Gordon Conference abstract in the next days.